mdom/podite/README.md

     This menu is all about managing your feeds.

     - add feed
+        - add feed by url

             This action will prompt you for an url of an RSS feed and download it.

+        - search and add feed

+            Prompts for a search term and presents you with a list of feeds found on gpodder.net.
+You can select multiple feeds.
     - delete feed

         Delete one of your feeds.
 Prompts for a list of subscribed feeds.
 By